aekau21/CS401/homework3/Readme.md

 Performs a case-insensitive match on the directors field.
 Returns a list of movie titles directed by the given name.

-The analyze_data script containts the three custom functions listed above.
+The analyze_data script contains the three custom functions listed above.

 The test_analyze_data.py script then tests the functions to ensure they are working correctly.

 To test the apps, run pytest in terminal.

+docker build -t movie-analyzer -f dockerfile

+docker run --rm -p 5000:5000 movie-analyzer